 I am a London-based film and television editor, cutting features, high-end episodic drama and short form.

-Subsequently, I assembled two debut features for editor George Cragg - Savanah Leaf's Earth Mama (A24, Film4), which premiered at Sundance, competed for Best First Feature at BFI London, and won the BIFA for Best Debut Director and BAFTA for Outstanding Debut, and Christopher Andrews’s Bring Them Down (MUBI), which premiered at Toronto (TIFF), competed for Best Film at BFI London and won the BIFA for Best Debut Director.
+Subsequently, I assembled two debut features for editor George Cragg - Savanah Leaf's Earth Mama (A24, Film4), which premiered at Sundance and won the BAFTA for Outstanding Debut, and Christopher Andrews’s Bring Them Down (MUBI), which premiered at Toronto (TIFF).
+Both won the BIFA for Best Debut Director.

-In television, I cut my first episode of high-end drama on Beta Film's miniseries Estonia for director Måns Månsson, which premiered at TIFF, before cutting the second episode of Ronan Bennett’s series adaptation of The Day of the Jackal, directed by Brian Kirk for Carnival Films, NBCUniversal, Sky and Peacock.
+In television, I cut my first episode of high-end drama on Beta Film's miniseries Estonia for director Måns Månsson, which premiered at TIFF, before cutting an episode of Ronan Bennett’s Golden Globe nominated series adaptation of The Day of the Jackal, directed by Brian Kirk for Carnival, NBCUniversal, Sky and Peacock.

-I have edited in British Sign Language (BSL) and foreign languages including German, Spanish, Swedish, Finnish, Estonian, Ukrainian and Irish.
+I have edited in German, Spanish, Swedish, Finnish, Estonian, Ukrainian, Irish, and British Sign Language (BSL).

-I am an associate member of the British Film Editors, a BAFTA Connect member, and a BAFTA Crew alumnus.
+I am an associate member of the British Film Editors, a BAFTA Connect member, and Berlinale Talents alumnus.

 I am always looking to build relationships with new collaborators and am open to all types of projects.